NHS Trust FAQs

 The Department of Health and Social Care and NHS England and Improvement may use the results to generate aggregate indicators at local, regional and national level.
 These indicators form part of the range of the Outcome Frameworks and other publications.
 The NHS Outcomes Framework is a set of indicators developed by the Department of Health and Social Care to monitor the health outcomes of adults and children in England.
 This includes indicators on peoples’ experience of care.
 The data will also be shared with NHS Digital or other organisations, working on behalf of Department of Health and Social Care or NHS England and Improvement for the purpose of generating these indicators.

 As stated on all questionnaires, freetext comments provided will be looked at in full by the Care Quality Commission, NHS Trust and researchers analysing the data.
 This includes sharing the comments with organisations such as the Department of Health and Social Care and NHS England and Improvement.
-We will remove any information that could identify you before publishing any of your feedback.

 We also send a heavily abridged version of the survey dataset to the UK Data Archive so data can be used by other researchers.
 This dataset is heavily anonymised to ensure that no respondents are identifiable through the data.
 This involves a number of variables being deleted and others being recoded (for example, age is grouped into bands, ethnicity is deleted).